You Won’t Get What You Don’t Ask for: People Who Ask for Raises Earn More

 Respondents who earned more were also more likely to get what they asked for.
 Workers who earned $150,000 or higher annually received the amount they requested 70 percent of the time, compared to just 25 percent of those who earned $10,000 to $20,000 annually.

 Worried About Looking Pushy or Just Plain Uncomfortable

 Older workers were less likely to be concerned about being perceived as pushy, compared to Gen Y workers.
 Twenty-three percent of Millennials have not asked for a raise because they don’t want to be perceived as pushy compared to 18 percent of Gen X workers and 12 percent of Baby Boomers.

 Millennials are also less comfortable with negotiating salary (30 percent) than Gen X (26 percent) and Baby Boomers (25 percent).
 Specifically, 35 percent of female Gen Y workers are uncomfortable negotiating salary (compared to 26 percent of male Gen Y workers).

-In general, there wasn't a strong difference in salary negotiation history between genders as you might expect, considering the gender wage gap.
+In general, there wasn’t a strong difference in salary negotiation history between genders as you might expect, considering the gender pay gap.
 Forty-two percent of females asked for a raise in their current field compared to 45 percent of males.
 However, women were more likely to have declined to negotiate based on feeling uncomfortable, with 31 percent of females selecting that reason, compared to 23 percent of males.